 Linear programming and the simplex method will be the main part of the course.
-A special attention is
+A special attention is devoted to stochastic programming and decision analysis

 This course explores how optimization techniques, when applied indiscriminately, can have ecological consequences, such as excessive resource consumption.
 Moreover, the course examines how optimization strategies can be adapted to mitigate these impacts, promoting sustainability and social responsibility.
 By integrating environmental and social considerations into the optimization process, students learn to develop solutions that not only optimize efficiency but also minimize negative externalities on the environment and society.
 Thus, the course reflects the evolving nature of the discipline, emphasizing the importance of environmental and social factors in decision-making and problem-solving.